 Performance share units ("PSUs") are granted annually, and approved by the Firm's Board of Directors, to members of the Firm's Operating Committee under the variable compensation program.
-PSUs are subject to the Firm's achievement of specified performance criteria over a threeyear period.
+PSUs are subject to the Firm's achievement of specified performance criteria over a three-year period.
 The number of awards that vest can range from zero to 150% of the grant amount.
 In addition, dividends that accrue during the vesting period are reinvested in dividend equivalent share units.
 PSUs and the related dividend equivalent share units are converted into shares of common stock after vesting.

 Once the PSUs and dividend equivalent share units have vested, the shares of common stock that are delivered, after applicable tax withholding, must be retained for an additional holding period, for a total combined vesting and holding period of approximately five to eight years from the grant date depending on regulations in certain countries.

-Under the LTI Plans, stock appreciation rights ("SARs") and stock options have generally been granted with an exercise price equal to the fair value of JPMorgan Chase's common stock on the grant date.
-SARs and stock options generally expire ten years after the grant date.
+Under the LTI Plans, stock appreciation rights ("SARs") were generally granted with an exercise price equal to the fair value of JPMorgan Chase's common stock on the grant date.
+SARs generally expire ten years after the grant date.
 In 2021, the Firm awarded its Chairman and CEO and its President and Chief Operating Officer 1.5 million and 750,000 SARs, respectively.
-There were no grants of SARs or stock options in 2022 and grants in 2020 were not material.
+There were no grants of SARs in 2023 or 2022.